-e-learning: You may be asked to watch some videos prior to class and you're going to create your own videos!
+e-learning: You will be taking this course online and may be asked to watch some videos prior to class and you may choose to create your own videos!

 Experiential learning: You are asked to create different media (e.g., article critique, videos) to present for different audiences, both scientific and non-scientific.
 As well, reflection is built into major activities, and you will develop teamwork skills throughout the course.